 - 7. No make-up or late submission allowed on quizzes or other participation extra credit opportunities.
-Remember, you have drops and we open the quizzes for 4 days so you have plenty of time in advance.
-We will not be offering alternative assessments or extensions on these activities. - 8.
-Projects submitted late will be penalized by 10% each day up to four days.
-After the fourth day, you will get a 0.
+Remember, you have drops and we open the quizzes for 4 days, so you have plenty of time in advance.
+One of the drops is for you to use it in lieu of getting sick, forgetting to submit on time, or professional development (e.g., going to a conference).
+So don't ask for extensions as we will not be offering alternative assessments on these activities. - 8.
+Projects submitted late will be penalized by 10% each day for up to three days.
+After the third day, you will get a 0.
 We also count weekends as regular days.
 So, if an assignment is due Friday, and you submit on Sunday, the max score you can get is 80 (2 days late penalty, 20% deduction). - 9.
 No late submission allowed on Final Project (3a and 3b). - 10.
 Projects 1 and 2 will have a hidden test suite which we will use for grading after your submission.
 If you score lower than 100 points on Project 1 or 2, you will have an opportunity to resubmit and get 50% credit back for each additional test case you pass in the suite.
 We will see the differences in your two submissions to make sure you aren't submitting an entirely new version of the code.
 You are not eligible for resubmission if you do not pass at least three test cases in the first attempt. - 11.
 Exams may be made up when a student has an excused absence.
 These absences must be notified to the instructor at least 72 hours before the exam.
 Excused absences must be consistent with university policies in the catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.
 Please note that there is no guarantee that requests will be accommodated.